in school programming istock photo 0055

 Hispanic Heritage Programs

-@ summit middle
+@ summit COUNTY ELEMENTARY SCHOOLS

 @ summit high school